 Information and advice to help you to avoid falling victim.

-Download our easy read guides on buying products and services, and staying safe from rogue traders.
+Download easy read guides to buying products and services, rogue traders and scams.

 Buy With Confidence

 Devon, Somerset and Torbay Trading Standards Service runs the Buy With Confidence scheme to promote the highest standards of trading across the two counties, for the benefit of both consumers and businesses.
 Traders who are part of the scheme have been vetted by Trading Standards to ensure they operate within the law and treat customers fairly.

 Latest consumer news